sevos/zeus-parallel_tests/README.md

     $ zeus-parallel_tests init

-This will create three files in your project:
+This will create two files in your project:

 * custom_plan.rb
 * zeus.json
-* script/spec (file used by parallel specs)

 ## Usage